Swimsafer 2.0 C.A.M.s

 Bukit Canberra Test Schedule

 Advisory: Please enrol only if you are well prepared or under your coach’s advice that you can take the test.
-If you are not sure, you may want to enrol in our Mock Test for a fee.
-Sign up below if interested.

 2) Yio Chu Kang Activesg Swimming Complex (Closed Every Thursday)